By Wendy Brand

 These simple steps can lead not only to a simpler holiday, but a healthier winter, spring, summer and fall.

 Give yourself the gift that keeps giving and enjoy.
 Happy Holidays!

-I am blessed to be married now for over 30 years!
-We have two daughters, and I have been in the natural health profession for well over a decade.
+I am blessed to be married now for over 32 years!
+We have two daughters, and I have been in the natural health profession for over 15 years.
 I've studied health since struggling with health challenges from the age of 13.
 My passion is to help individuals, families, organizations, and others find balance in life and gain vibrant health.